andygodish/wikijs-storage/readme.md

 # Welcome to my Personal Wiki

-This is a place for me to put my own technical documentation outlining processes/procedures pertaining to work, my homelab, and more.
+This is a place for me to put my own technical documentation outlining processes/procedures pertaining to work and my homelab.

 ## About this Wiki